timgit/pg-boss/docs/readme.md

 **Polling options**

 How often workers will poll the queue table for jobs.
-Available in the constructor as a default or per worker in `process()` and `onComplete()`.
+Available in the constructor as a default or per worker in `work()` and `onComplete()`.

 * **newJobCheckInterval**, int